ORIENTAL RUGS CLEANING

 STEP 8: FRINGLE DETAILING

-Once rugs are completely dried, the fringe is specially cleaned and fluffed to restore their brightness and beauty.
+Once rugs are completely dry, special attention is given to cleaning any fringes.
+They are then combed and fluffed to restore their brightness and beauty.